Seasonal Planning for South Africa Travel

 Season vs. Price

 Safaris are notoriously expensive.
 However, there are ways to enjoy a bush experience without breaking the bank.
 It should come as no surprise that prices for flights, lodges, and safaris reflect demand, with the best bargains to be found during South Africa’s wet season months outside of holidays (the parks of the Kalahari are an exception).
 Rates for most lodges are significantly cheaper off-peak.
-While, in general, the highest prices are in the midst of winter dry season (June-August), travelers may save money by visiting during the transitional seasons—spring (September-October) or fall (April-May).
+While, in general, the highest prices are in the middle of the winter dry season (June-August), travelers may save money by visiting during the transitional seasons—spring (September-November) or fall (March-May).